 Most insurance companies offer two significant discounts.
 The first is your home and auto bundle, a discount for having both homeowners insurance and car insurance with the same company.
 The second is a usage-based car insurance program, a discount based on how much you drive and your behavior behind the wheel.

 Most insurance companies offer a 17% discount for bundling your home and auto coverage, but this varies based on the company.
 Neither GEICO nor AAA specifies how much of a discount they give for bundling your policies.
+You can compare which companies have the best home and auto bundle discounts with the help of our guide.

 AAA offers a discount of up to 10% for enrolling in their safe driving program called SMART trek, an app that allows your phone to measure your driving behavior.
 GEICO doesn’t say how much you can save with DriveEasy, their safe driving app.
 They do say safe drivers may see a premium reduction, while unsafe drivers may see a premium increase, so keep that in mind before signing up for the program.